graeme-winter/dials_tutorials/ccp4-aps-2024/README.md

   Datasets:24,25,26,27,28,29,30,31,32,33,34,35
 ```

-but more usefully shows the lattice separation superbly on a pairwise correlation matrix, as modified using the cosine-angle procedure from `cosym`:
+but more usefully shows the lattice separation superbly on a pairwise correlation matrix, as modified using the cosine-angle procedure from `cosym`[2,3]:

 ![Correlation matrix](./images/block-matrix.png)